-Brandon Spalding is in his second season as the head men's cross country coach and assistant men's track & field coach at Washington and Lee University.
-In his first year, the cross country team has qualified for the NCAA Championship once, won the ODAC Championship twice, finished third at the conference meet on two different occasions and he has been named the ODAC Coach of the Year twice.
+Brandon Spalding is in his fifth season as the head men's cross country coach and assistant men's track & field coach at Washington and Lee University.
+In his first four seasons, the cross country team has qualified for the NCAA Championship once, won the ODAC Championship twice, finished third at the conference meet on two different occasions and he has been named the ODAC Coach of the Year twice.
 The two ODAC Titles are the first for the program was since 2007.

-Spalding coached first-year Mac Strehler to First Team All-ODAC accolades, and Strehler was named the Rookie of the Year, W&L's first since 2004.
-The Generals took 12th at the NCAA South/Southeast Region Championship and had two runners (Strehler and sophomore Levi Warring) garner all-region recognition.
+In his first season, Spalding coached Strehler to First Team All-ODAC accolades, and Strehler was named the Rookie of the Year, W&L's first since 2004.
+The Generals took 12th at the NCAA South/Southeast Region Championship and had two runners (Strehler and Warring) garner all-region recognition.

-Spalding came to W&L from Rhodes College, where he served as an assistant men's and women's cross country and assistant men's and women's track & field coach for the last two years.
+Spalding came to W&L from Rhodes College, where he served as an assistant men's and women's cross country and assistant men's and women's track & field coach for the previous two years.

 During his time at Rhodes, Spalding helped coach 10 cross country runners to all-conference accolades, while helping lead the women's cross country team to a second-place finish at the NCAA South/Southeast Region Championship and a berth to the NCAA National Championships in 2011.
 He also helped coach both the men's and women's track & field teams to a SAA Outdoor Championship this spring, while mentoring nine all-conference runners and three conference champions.
 Spalding has also helped coach his runners to a combined three school records over his two seasons.